arose26/pinescript-langium/README.md

 - Add support for more advanced language features
 - Improve error recovery and error messages
 - Add comprehensive testing with a wider variety of PineScript code
+- Enhance the ESTree converter to support more PineScript features